diagnose fmupdate dbcontract fds

-IOC (Indicators of Compromise) detects compromised client hosts (endpoints) by comparing IP, domain, and URL visited against the TIDB (Threat Intelligence Data Base) package, downloaded daily from FortiGuard.
+IOCs (Indicators of Compromise) detect compromised client hosts (endpoints) by comparing IP, domain, and URL visited against the TIDB (Threat Intelligence Data Base) package, downloaded daily from FortiGuard.

-When there is a need to troubleshoot the IOC detection, the below steps can be followed.
+When it is necessary to troubleshoot IOC detection, the below steps can be followed.

 To check the license downloaded from FortiGuard in the CLI: